SAFE ROUTES TO SCHOOL

 “Do it Yourself” clinic to teach students and parents basic bike repair and maintenance.

-• Student Safety Assemblies
+• Student Safety Assemblies K-5

 Pedestrian and bicycle safety presentations to educate and reinforce safety skills.